Specialised water treatment chemicals are applied to control the deposition of scale in industrial, recirculating cooling systems.

 Watercare Mining (WCM), a leading company in innovative water treatment technology, identified the opportunity of optimising the cost of deposit control with a less conventional solid-state product.

 Further factors that made the solid-state chemistry attractive for Watercare Mining included:

-- improved ease of handling resulting from lower volumes that need to be stored and transported as the solid-state is more concentrated than the solution version
+- improved ease of handling resulting from lower volumes that need to be stored and transported as the solid water treatment chemical is more concentrated than the solution version

 - the solid antiscalant is classified as less hazardous, attracting lower import duties and transport costs